alecmmm/job-board-app/README.md

 See description of default program state to try out the program:

-It's suggested that you first try logging in with Lily's username and papssword, as an Applicant.
+It's suggested that you first try logging in with lily's username and papssword, as an Applicant.

 * Firm 1: Firm ABC
   * HR User: